 She has a background from international executive leadership positions in major European, American, and Indian companies in technology, engineering, and professional services sectors.
 Engstam holds an M.Sc. in Engineering and Sustainability from Chalmers University of Technology, an international board certification (IDP-C) from INSEAD, is a Fellow at the Institute of Coaching, Harvard Medical School, and was appointed one of 2021 Modern Governance Top 100 in the world.

 Steering Committee member, Climate Governance Singapore; and Co-founding member, ASEAN Climate Governance Network

 Shai Ganu is passionate about enhancing board effectiveness, combating climate change, ensuring cognitive diversity on boards, embedding ESG priorities, and driving meaningful behavioral change through incentives and human capital governance.
 He is the Global Leader for Executive Compensation & Board Advisory business at WTW.
 Based in Singapore, he has extensive experience working closely with some of the largest companies in the world on Remuneration Committee, Nomination Committee, and Sustainability Committees issues.

 Shai serves on Boards and HR Committees of leading companies and not-for-profit organizations in the region.
 He is a Fellow and Governing Council member of the Singapore Institute of Directors (SID), chairs its Partnerships Committee and is also a member of its ESG Committee.
 He is also a faculty member with universities and at director associations in the region, teaching courses for current and aspiring Board members.
-He was also the WTW sponsor and engagement leader for recent collaboration with CGI on the Executive Compensation Guidebook for Climate Transition.
+He was also the WTW sponsor and engagement leader for recent collaboration with the Initiative on the Executive Compensation Guidebook for Climate Transition.

 Co-founder and Co-Chair, Chapter Zero México